 Planning and community consultation around the development of the former Marrickville Hospital site, on the corner of Marrickville Road and Livingstone Road in Marrickville, is continuing.

-For further details on this decision please visit the Marrickville Community Hub web page.
+For further details on this decision please visit the new Marrickville Library and Community Hub web page.

 The redeveloped Annette Kellerman Aquatic Centre opened for the summer swimming season in late 2010.
 The new state-of-the-art centre includes a 50-metre indoor pool, learn-to-swim pool and leisure pool, a café, crèche and Wellness Centre (including fitness and gym facilities) and improved seating, changing and administration facilities.
 The Annette Kellerman Aquatic Centre is open during all seasons of the year.